 Unfortunately, California kings are more difficult to find, harder to find bedding for, and more difficult getting into some rooms.

-If a king-size Sleep Number bed doesn’t feel right for you, you may want to check out isense.
-They combine adjustable air, memory foam, and inner-spring technology, and come in both king and California king sizes.
+If a king-size Sleep Number bed doesn’t feel right for you, or if you are looking for a smart bed check out isense.
+They combine adjustable air, memory foam, and inner-spring technology, and come in multiple mattress sizes, including King, California King and many more.